xNaCly/blog/content/posts/2022/migrating_to_hugo.md

 However:
 ## Why i don't use it anymore
-My portfolio was written back when vue version 2 was the latest iteration, therfore i am
+My portfolio was written back when vue version 2 was the latest iteration, therefore i wanted to migrate to vue3 and nuxt 2.
+While doing so i had a lot of issues and at the end decided to not give a damn and just use a different solution.

 ### Dependency and Vulnerability hell
 Installing nc, even the newest release, installs 1500 packages, several of them deprecated and around 20 vulnerabilities: